devdave/pyminder/readme.md

 3. `poetry shell` and then `pip install -r requirements.txt` to install missing dependencies.
 4. `python pyminder/main.py` to run.

 ## Basic usage

 To create a new client, click the client select/combo-box, enter the client name, click "Create..." in the drop down.
 To create a new project or task, repeat the steps above.

-Once Client, Project, Task are set, you can press Start to begin timing.
+Once Client, Project, Task are set, you can press Start to begin tracking time.